Goldylox752/Goldylox752.github.io/Readme.md

 ⚡ BrandGIF | Asset Engine

-The high-velocity,

-Neobrutalist search engine for branded digital assets.
+search engine for branded digital assets.

 Engineering Stack

 🟦 HTML5 & Semantic Architecture

 Built for maximum SEO and accessibility.
 Uses a mobile-first, responsive viewport strategy to ensure the engine runs flawlessly on everything from iPhones to ultra-wide monitors.

 🟨 CSS3 & Tailwind 4.0 (Alpha Engine)